cooklang/cooklang-rs/typescript/README.md

 A TypeScript/JavaScript library for parsing CookLang recipes, built with Rust and WebAssembly.

+> [!NOTE]
+> Package is under development.
+What exists here may not be published to NPM yet.

 ## Prerequisites

 This project uses Rust compiled to WebAssembly, so you'll need to set up the Rust toolchain properly before development.